cosmos/cosmos-sdk/docs/spec/governance/state.md

   VotingStartBlock      int64               //  Height of the block where MinDeposit was reached. -1 if MinDeposit is not reached
   InitTotalVotingPower  int64               //  Total voting power when proposal enters voting period (default 0) InitProcedureNumber   int16               //  Procedure number of the active procedure when proposal enters voting period (default -1)
-  Votes                 map[string]int64    //  Votes for each option (Yes, No, NoWithVeto, Abstain) }
+}
 ```